Scribbler90/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oie-intro/index.md

 <ApiLifecycle access="ie" />

-Okta Identity Engine is a new authentication pipeline that provides valuable new features and a more flexible approach to your auth needs.
-This article provides a high-level introduction.
+This article provides a high-level introduction to Okta Identity Engine, a new authentication pipeline providing valuable new features and a more flexible approach to your authentication needs.

-This page discusses the following:
+## Learning outcomes

-* New features Identity Engine brings to the table
+* Learn Identity Engine new features
-* The deployment models that use these features
+* Learn which deployment models use these features
+* Learn about Identity Engine SDKs and sample apps
+* Learn how the Identity Engine documentation experience has changed
-* Changes to the documentation experience to support Identity Engine
+* Learn how to access and upgrade to Identity Engine

-> **Note**: If you're an admin, or are looking for product docs related to Identity Engine, see the Identity Engine [Get started page](https://help.okta.com/okta_help.htm?type=oie&id=ext-get-started-oie).
+> **Note**: If you're an admin, or are looking for product docs related to Identity Engine, see the [Get started page](https://help.okta.com/okta_help.htm?type=oie&id=ext-get-started-oie).

 ## Identity Engine new features